MrDiscordAnimation/disforwarder/README.md

 ### Creating a DisForwarder Webhook

-To Create the DisForwarder Webhook Download this Github and host everything yourself or go to the prebuilt one: https://api.mrdiscord.repl.co/webhooks.html
+To Create the DisForwarder Webhook Download this Github and host everything yourself or go to the prebuilt one: https://api.mrdiscord.repl.co/webhooks.html (Dead website) or navigate to your local hosted site at 127.0.0.1:3000 or localhost:3000

 Then Copy your Discord Webhook and find the section where it's says creating your webhook and paste it into the `Link to Webhook` and Click on `Create!` button.